nongvantinh/design_patterns/README.md

     3. Favor **composition** over inheritance.
     4. Strive for **loosely coupled** designs between objects that interact.
     5. Classes should be **open** for extension, but **closed** for modification.
+    6. Depend upon abstractions.
+Do not depend upon concrete classes.
+    7. Principle of Least Knowledge - talk only to your immediate friends.
 ### 1.Strategy:

 **_The Strategy Pattern_** *defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.*